brokentelescope/ChromebookScheduler/README.md

 Sources are here: https://docs.google.com/document/d/1dNRJkr81dviv9QIyqwJc7N62uPiOMk5ivk2E_6lNuHs/edit

-To run, simply clone the github, grab the folder into vscode, and run app.py
+To run, simply clone the github, drag the folder into vscode, and run app.py

 To download flask for Mac, go here